 “Make sure that phone calls, texts, Skype or Facetime are engaging,” Lavelle recommends.
 “Skyping with your partner and being distracted by other things will have a much greater negative impact than doing the same while sitting next to each other.
 Make sure you engage.”

-“One of the biggest challenges of long-distance relationships is the question of fidelity and commitment,” Bennett notes.
+“One of the biggest challenges of long-distance relationships is the question of fidelity and commitment,” Bennett notes in his long-distance relationship tips.
 “It’s hard never being physically present with someone you’re in love with.”

 While you do want to make sure you’re taking care of yourself first and foremost emotionally, it’s also a good idea to support your S.O. when you know they really need it.
 “Give them extra assurance when they’re doubting whether it can work.”

 Research also shows that the most common reason for long-distance relationships not working out is that couples don’t usually plan for unexpected changes in the relationship.
 The amount of time you’re apart, your relative locations, and the circumstances of your separation might change over time.
 Be ready for this, and be willing to talk about it instead of shutting down when faced with an unexpected bump in the road.

 “Even if your significant other is 6,000 miles away you can still date,” Winston says.
 Instead of just having your typical phone call or video chat conversation, try having a proper date night.
 “Pour yourself a glass of wine and have dinner together.
 Even if it’s virtual, it can be a lovely experience.
 I advise my clients in long distance relationships to plan to do this to increase bonding and to feel connected.”